 - Sjögren's Syndrome — commonly linked with rheumatoid arthritis and lupus, this condition causes the body’s immune system to attack the glands responsible for the production of tears and saliva.
 Patients may experience extremely dry eyes or have difficulty eating due to a lack of saliva.
-Treatment options include medications, eye drops and surgical intervention.
+Treatment options include medications, eye drops, and surgical intervention.

-- Gout — this extremely painful form of arthritis occurs when uric acid accumulates in the blood and makes its way into the joints before crystalizing.
+- Gout — this extremely painful form of arthritis occurs when uric acid accumulates in the blood and makes its way into the joints before crystallizing.
 The tiny sharp crystals can damage the joint and cause sudden and immense pain.
 These attacks are most common in the big toe and sufferers can experience agonizing pain for days or weeks until the crystals liquefy and are removed from the blood through the urine.
 Gout sufferers can reduce the likelihood of attacks through changes in diet and a rheumatologist may prescribe medications to regulate uric acid levels.

 - Nerve impingements — a nerve impingement occurs when a major nerve is pinched or squeezed due to conditions such as sciatica or carpal tunnel syndrome.
 The impingement results in severe pain and may also affect motor function.

 Since many of these conditions progress slowly, it can be possible for doctors to misdiagnose or fail to diagnose a disease until it has had the opportunity to worsen.
 They also tend to impact multiple organs and systems, requiring counsel from more than one specialist when forming a treatment plan.

 The tests rheumatologists order may include an ultrasound, CT scan, MRI and blood panel.
-Since many of the conditions being treated are chronic, they play an important role in educating patients concerning their illnesses and helping them make better lifestyle choices while managing their symptoms through physical therapy, medication and surgery.Causes and Forms of Rheumatology Medical Malpractice
+Since many of the conditions being treated are chronic, they play an important role in educating patients concerning their illnesses and helping them make better lifestyle choices while managing their symptoms through physical therapy, medication and surgery.

-The most common cause of medical malpractice claims against rheumatologists is a delay in diagnosis and treatment, resulting in the worsening of conditions and life threatening complications.
-As stated before, many rheumatic diseases present with similar symptoms and may not be easy to diagnose initially, which is why doctors need to be more thorough when acquiring information.
+The most common cause of medical malpractice claims against rheumatologists is a delay in diagnosis and treatment.
+These errors result in the worsening of conditions and life-threatening complications.
+As stated before, many rheumatic diseases present with similar symptoms and may not be easy to diagnose initially.
+This is why doctors need to be more thorough when acquiring information.

 - Failing to order the appropriate tests.
-Misdiagnosis and failure to diagnosis stems from a lack of information and many patients are injured when their doctors formulate a treatment plan for the wrong condition.
+Misdiagnosis and failure to diagnosis stem from a lack of information and many patients are injured when their doctors formulate a treatment plan for the wrong condition.
 Prescribing medication or insisting on surgery for the wrong disease can result in adverse reactions.